State Archives of Venice

-The Venice State Archive, or State Archive of Venice, (Archivio di Stato di Venezia) is located at Campo dei Frari, San Polo Venice.
+The State Archives of Venice (Archivio di Stato di Venezia) is the state archival institution in Venice, Italy.
+It preserves historical records produced by public offices and institutions in the metropolitan city as part of the national archival network administered by the Ministry of Culture.
+It is located at Campo dei Frari, in the sestiere of San Polo.

 Significance

 The archive contains most of the historical sources that the Republic of Venice has had since the city fire of 976 (cf. Pietro IV.
 Candiano). up to 1797, as well as the holdings of Italian state offices based in Venice from 1866, which were ceded to the archive.
 The locally created archival materials from the French and Austrian periods between 1797 and 1866 are also located there.
 There are also isolated documents from before 976.

 The more recent municipal holdings are in the Archivio storico del Comune di Venezia, while those of the parishes, the defunct dioceses and the patriarchate are in the Archivio storico del Patriarcato di Venezia.

 Also in the state archive are numerous holdings from monasteries and churches, professional associations and families, the seven Scuole Grandi and the numerous Scuole piccole and the brotherhoods, notaries, etc. There is also a library with a stock of around 59,000 volumes.

 Headquarters is a former Franciscan monastery at the Frari Church in the Sestiere of San Polo.

 The house is not only the most important archive for Venetian history and that of Veneto, but also of the greatest importance for the entire area of the former colonial empire, i.e., the area between the upper Adriatic and Cyprus.
 The same applies to the history of the Mediterranean area touched by Venice's foreign relations, the Black Sea, but also the North Sea area and the southern German cities.
 It is also the most important archive for the history of the Balkans until well into the Ottoman period.